diagrid-labs/catalyst-pizza-demo/README.md

 ### Running the solution

 1. Open a terminal in the root of the repository.
-1. To restore and build the dotnet project run:
+1. To restore and build the dotnet projects run:

    ```bash
    dotnet build ./back-end/PizzaOrderService